Unidata/netcdf-c/docs/filter_quickstart.md

 Using the Interface Libraries at Run-time {#nc_filters_qs_runtime}
 ---------------------------------

-For historical reasons, `libnetcdf` uses the environmental variable `HDF5_PLUGIN_PATH` to local the interface libraries at run-time.
+For historical reasons, `libnetcdf` uses the environmental variable `HDF5_PLUGIN_PATH` to locate the interface libraries at run-time.
+This location should be set to the `<absolute directory>` specified when building and installing `libnetcdf`.

 Example Workflow (blosc) {#nc_filters_qs_workflow_example}